CM-IV/oceanus-prm/README.md

-# Welcome to Oceanus Personal Relationship Manager (WIP)!
+# Welcome to Oceanus Personal Relationship Manager!

 Made with Server Side Rendering and Preactjs on the client side.